This post contains affiliate links.

 - Lack of Maintenance – Check the balance of the springs annually by opening the garage door halfway.
 If the door stays in the middle, the springs are in good condition.
 If the door keeps moving up or down, or if one side moves up at a different speed, the springs need maintenance.

 - Cheap Springs – The cheapest springs use lower-quality metal coils that tend to break faster.
 Investing in higher-quality springs reduces repairs and saves money in the long run.

 - Cold Climates – In extreme winter temperature, the metal springs contract and have a higher chance of breaking.
 Insulating the garage and keeping the door closed helps shield the springs from the cold.

 - Wear & Tear – The more you open and close your garage door, the faster the springs wear down.
 Investing in high-cycle springs provide 50,000 cycles, while regular springs only provide 10,000 cycles.

 Should I Lubricate or Oil My Garage Door Springs?

-You should lubricate all springs, hinges, bearings, and metal rollers twice a year with lithium or silicone-based spray or simple car oil (like 10W30 which is kind of a messy choice) Don’t use regular WD-40.
+You should lubricate all springs, hinges, bearings, and metal rollers twice a year with lithium or silicone-based spray (paid link) Avoid simple car oil (too messy) and don’t use regular WD-40.
 Lubrication also helps to reduce noise.

 Is It Dangerous to Replace Garage Door Springs?